Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Supplemental video captions

 \subsection{Supplemental video 2}

 Three example simulations of our long domain with 6 nucleation locations with MEO MTs in pink and PEO MTs in blue.
-These demonstrate spatial polarity phase separation, achieve different biased polarity extremes, and depart biased polarity extremes.
+These demonstrate spatial polarity phase separation, achieve different fully-biased polarity states, and depart fully-biased polarity states.
 For all simulations, both nucleation feedback and checkpoint mechanisms were implemented.
 MTs are visualized from oldest to newest (based on time of nucleation) from left to right.